spryker/spryker-docs/docs/scos/dev/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim/configure-akeneo-pim-integration-app.md

  - Identifier as SKU: The product identifier in Akeneo will be used as SKU in SCCOS.
  - Value as SKU: You can specify the value of another filed in Akeneo which should be used as SKU in SCCOS.
 Specify the value in the *SKU Identifier* field that appears as the very last field.
  ![value-as-sku]
-4. In the *Name* field, either enter the name for your products or if you want to import it from Akeneo, use the `&{values.name}` as a placeholder.
+4. In *Name*, either enter the name for your products or if you want to import it from Akeneo, use the `&{values.name}` as a placeholder.
-4. In the *Description* field, either enter the description for your products or if you want to import it from Akeneo, use the `&{values.description}` as a placeholder.
+4. In *Description*, either enter the description for your products or if you want to import it from Akeneo, use the `&{values.description}` as a placeholder.
-5. In the *Short description* field, either enter the short description for your products or if you want to import it from Akeneo, use the `&{values.short_description}` as a placeholder.
+5. In *Short description*, either enter the short description for your products or if you want to import it from Akeneo, use the `&{values.short_description}` as a placeholder.
 6. Optional: Define the tax set to use for the imported products.
 Do the following:
   1. Go to your project's Back Office, to **Administration -> Tax Sets** page.
   2. On the *Overview of tax sets* page, copy the value from the *Name* column of the tax set you want to use for the products imported from Akeneo PIM.
   3. Go back to the transformer creation page in the Spryker Middleware powered by Alumio and enter the tax name in the **Tax** field.
-7. Optional: Parent?
+7. Optional: In *Parent*, enter the SKU of the parent product, or if you want to import it from Akeneo, use the `&{parent}` as a placeholder.

 #### Memo Base - Product - Set Price Properties transformer